UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 ✅ Conclusion

 BRC data rejection is not a failure — it is a quality check that every school goes through.
 The schools that resolve rejections fastest are those that call the Block MIS Coordinator directly rather than waiting for email or written remarks.
-The most common rejection triggers — enrollment mismatch, incomplete APAAR IDs, and infrastructure inconsistency — are all fixable in one day if the underlying data is physically verified before entry.
-When resubmitting: fix only what was flagged, notify the BRC directly, and do not touch sections that were already verified correctly.
+You can fix the most common rejection triggers — enrollment mismatch, incomplete APAAR IDs, and infrastructure inconsistency — in one day if you physically verify the underlying data before entry.
+When resubmitting: fix only the issues BRC flagged, notify the BRC directly, and do not touch sections that the BRC already verified correctly.